Many years ago I received a very special gift from my Grandma. At the time, however, I didn’t realize just how special it was.

 It was a recipe, written out in her handwriting, on a crisp white recipe card, placed inside a brand new pie plate.
 I thanked her, but didn’t think much of it.
 However, the first time I tried to make pastry and failed, I remembered that recipe card with this No Fail Pie Crust recipe written on it.

 If you’ve ever tried to make pastry before and failed, I’m here to make your day!
-You CANNOT fail with this pastry recipe.
+You CANNOT fail with this foolproof pie crust.
 I was blown away the first time I made it and it turned out perfect, even though I was an extremely novice baker.
-Since then, I have made this recipe many times and it NEVER fails!
+Since then, I have made this recipe many times and it is foolproof- it NEVER fails!
 I use it for both pie and tarts.